binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 </div>

 Notes:
-Debutant = Dans sa boite
+Beginner = In your company
-Local = Users Groups locaux
+Local = Local Users Groups
-Nationnal = Il fait des confs de plus haut niveau
-La rockstar = c'est souvent un evengeliste
+Nationnal = Higher level conference with nationnal impact Rockstar = It's often an evengelist or someone who work on an very innovative project

 ##==##